 In medieval times, Rye supplied ships to the Crown in exchange for certain privileges.
 Those privileges made Rye wealthy, and walls, gates, and towers were built to defend the town.

 As time went by, Rye’s harbour steadily silted up and lacked strategic importance.
-What remains is one of the finest and unspoilt medieval towns in England.
+What remains is one of the finest and unspoiled medieval towns in England.

 Perched on top of a hill, its tiny, cobbled alleyways, enchanting inns, and half-timbered houses are well-preserved.
 The remnants of its fortifications include grand gates and defensive towers.

-Rye is a great choice for a day trip from London.
-We were there recently and put together this guide on the best things to do in Rye.
-It has tips for what to book ahead of time and what else to see in the area.
+We recently visited Rye and put together this guide on the best things to do in the Rye area.
+It has tips on what to book in advance and what else to see in the area.

 GETTING THERE

-From London St Pancras – This is the fastest route (1 hour 10 minutes).
-Take the high-speed train to Ashford International, then change to a Southern Rail service to Rye.
+From London St Pancras (1 hour, 10 minutes): Take the high-speed train to Ashford International, then change to a Southern Rail service to Rye.
 The station is just a 5-minute walk from the town centre.

-In the Middle Ages, Whitstable served as a port for pilgrims making their way to Canterbury.
-Today, it’s the best place to go within reasonable proximity from London for fresh seafood.
+In the Middle Ages, Whitstable served as a port for pilgrims travelling to Canterbury.
+Today, it’s the best place to go within reasonable proximity of London for fresh seafood.

 Relaxed, rustic shacks serve oysters and lobster straight from the water while Michelin-starred restaurants elevate Whitstable’s prized seafood with refined dining experiences.